-The Chair of Governors, Roger Fidgen, can be contacted via Lucy Robins, Bursar and the Clerk to the Governors.
+The Chair of Governors, John Banfield, can be contacted via Stuart Ansell, Chief Operating Officer and the Clerk to the Governors.
 Staff should state that the contact is required as the result of an allegation against a member of staff/volunteer; no details of that allegation will be sought by the Clerk to the Governors.

-If the allegation or concern is about the Headmaster, the person with concerns will contact the Chair of Governors or the LADO in the Local Authority Safeguarding and Standards Team immediately (without informing the Headmaster).
+If the allegation or concern is about the Headmaster, the person with concerns will contact the Chair of Governors or the LADO immediately (without informing the Headmaster).
 All allegations about the Chair of Governors should be reported to the LADO without the Chair of Governors being informed.